Tekko (convention): History

 In 2002 the first attempt to hold an anime convention in Pittsburgh, Takocon, failed due to a booking problem at the Pittsburgh Marriott City Center and the lack of time to acquire additional space.
 In 2003, the first Tekkoshocon was organized by Rebecca Roach and occurred at the Wyndham Pittsburgh Airport.
 In 2004, the convention moved to the Pittsburgh Marriott North and became three days.
 From 2005 to 2007 Tekkoshocon was held in the Pittsburgh ExpoMart/Radisson Hotel Pittsburgh, but due to unexpected demolition work, Tekkoshocon moved to the Radisson Hotel Pittsburgh Green Tree for 2008.

 Tekkoshocon moved to the larger David L. Lawrence Convention Center in 2009 and for 2010 expanded into a four-day convention.
 In 2011 due to the lack of available space at the David L. Lawrence Convention Center, the convention moved to the Wyndham Grand Pittsburgh Downtown (formerly Pittsburgh Hilton).
 The convention celebrated its tenth anniversary and remained at the Wyndham Grand for 2012 while adding a fifth evening of events offsite at the Hollywood Theater Dormont.
 Due to various issues (crowded staircases, hotel issues, noise complaints including an early shutdown Sunday morning), the convention announced that it would not be returning to the Wyndham Grand for 2013.
 Tekkoshocon Inc. transferred its property to the Pittsburgh Japanese Culture Society, a non-profit organization, in September 2012.
 The convention returned to the David L. Lawrence Convention Center starting in 2013, with the name shortened to Tekko for 2014.

 Tekko added dressing rooms for cosplayers, non photo cosplay locations, Japanese cultural/educational programming (Tekko Gakkou), and expanded the game room by 50 percent in 2015.
 Pittsburgh declared it to be Tekko Week during the convention in 2016.
 Two attendees got married during the cosplay masquerade and portions of the convention were streamed live (TeamTekkoTV).
 In 2017, Tekko expanded its 18+ programming.
 The convention in 2019 featured a wrestling show by Big Time Wrestling.
 Tekko 2020 was moved from April to June due to the COVID-19 pandemic, but was later cancelled.
 Tekko 2021 was moved from July to December due to the COVID-19 pandemic.
 The convention had both vaccine and mask rules for the December event.

 Tekko launched a GoFundMe in June 2022 to raise funds in order to hold the convention.
 This was due to 2020's cancellation, 2021's poor attendance, and increased costs.
 The convention needed $60,000 to rent the convention center, with an overall goal of $100,000 to stabilize finances.
 Tekko held a fundraiser featuring cars and cosplay in early July 2022 and later a steaming funraiser on Twitch.
 The convention raised over $65,000 by July 7 and received matching donations from Schell Games.
+Tekko was run by 350 volunteers in 2024.